National Assembly (South Africa): Annual monetary remuneration

 As of 2024, the highest earning members of the National Assembly are the Speaker of the National Assembly and the deputy president of the Republic of South Africa, who is the head of the executive government's representatives in the National Assembly.
 They each earn an annual salary of R3,164,654.

-The second highest earning members of the National Assembly are Members of Parliament (MP) who are also cabinet ministers.
+The second highest earning Members of Parliament (MPs) in the National Assembly are those who are also cabinet ministers.
 They earn an annual salary of R2,689,937.

 The Deputy Speaker and deputy ministers earn an annual salary of R2,215,220.

 Senior MPs, such as the leader of the opposition and chief whips of the majority party, earn an annual salary of R1,792,595.

 MPs who chair committees earn an annual salary of R1,675,314.

 Leaders of minority parties earn R1,507,841.

 Regular MPs earn R1,274,536.